Phase transitions of boson stars in scalar-tensor theories: Acknowledgment

-H. Huang, M.Y.
-Lai and D.C.
-Zou further gratefully acknowledge support by the National Natural Science Foundation of China (Grant Nos.
+H. H., M.-Y. L. and D.-C. Z. gratefully acknowledge support by the National Natural Science Foundation of China (Grant Nos.
 12205123,12565010, 12305064, 1236009).
-E. Radu gratefully acknowledges the support of the Alexander von Humboldt Foundation.
-The work of E. Radu is also supported by CIDMA under the FCT Multi-Annual Financing Program for R\&D Units (UID/04106), through the Portuguese Foundation for Science and Technology (FCT -- Fundac\~ao para a Ci\^encia e a Tecnologia), as well as the projects: Horizon Europe staff exchange (SE) programme HORIZON-MSCA2021-SE-01 Grant No. NewFunFiCO-101086251; 2022.04560.PTDC (\url{https://doi.org/10.54499/2022.04560.PTDC}) and 2024.05617.CERN (\url{https://doi.org/10.54499/2024.05617.CERN}).
+E. R. gratefully acknowledges the support of the Alexander von Humboldt Foundation.
+The work of E. R. is also supported by CIDMA under the FCT Multi-Annual Financing Program for R\&D Units (UID/04106), through the Portuguese Foundation for Science and Technology (FCT -- Fundac\~ao para a Ci\^encia e a Tecnologia), as well as the projects: Horizon Europe staff exchange (SE) programme HORIZON-MSCA2021-SE-01 Grant No. NewFunFiCO-101086251; 2022.04560.PTDC and 2024.05617.CERN.